-In May 2023, SSGA abstained from a proposal for McDonald's Corporation to comply with World Health Organization guidelines on antimicrobial use throughout supply chains.
-SSGA abstained on the proposal as the company's disclosures related to product toxicity and safety are broadly in line with market standard, but could be enhanced.
+In May 2023, SSGA against a proposal for Restaurant Brands International Inc.to comply with World Health Organization guidelines on antimicrobial use throughout supply chains.
+SSGA voted against the proposal as they cited that the company's disclosures related to product toxicity and safety are reasonable.